swe-fall-2024/soundbytes/README.md

 2) If not signed up, navigate to the signup page through the link on login
 3) If signing up, user is automatically taken to /edit-profile to set up profile
 4) Once profile is setup or logged in, the application routes to profile
-5) From profile, user can access post creation, feed, profile, or searching for friends by the navbar
+5) From profile, user can access post creation, feed, profile, or search by the navbar